0

 May 13, 2026 Path of Exile 2

 The 0.5 Return of the Ancients expansion brings one of the most talked-about crafting systems from Path of Exile 1 into PoE 2: the Genesis Tree.
-If you've been following the Breach league mechanic changes, you already know this tool is about to become a major way to target-farm gear, currency, and even new unique items.
-In this PoE 2 Genesis Tree setup guide, we will walk you through everything we currently know about how the Genesis Tree functions, how it differs from its PoE 1 counterpart, and how you can plan your setups and crafting strategies around it.
+If you've been following the Breach league mechanic changes, this tool is now a major way to target-farm gear, currency, and brand-new unique items.
+With Abyss receiving heavy nerfs and Ritual becoming overcrowded, Breach farming combined with the Genesis Tree has quickly turned into one of the most profitable activities in 0.5.
+This guide walks through how the Genesis Tree works, how it differs from the PoE 1 version, the best setups for catalyst, ring, and currency farming, and the tricks for pushing your output to the highest possible level, including chasing those rare level 82 Womb Gifts.

-With that context in mind, let's move into the first section covering what the Genesis Tree actually works and how to build it for the most profitable Breach crafting in PoE 2 0.5.
+With that context in mind, let's move into the first section covering what the Genesis Tree actually does.

 PoE 2 0.5 Breach Genesis Tree (Runes of Aldur)

-In PoE 2 0.5, the Tree has been split into five separate branches:
+In PoE 2 0.5, the Tree is split into five separate branches:

-Before we go deeper, it's worth comparing this new PoE 2 version against the PoE 1 tree that many veterans have already played with.
+Before going deeper, it's worth comparing this new PoE 2 version against the PoE 1 tree veterans have already played with.

 PoE 1 Genesis Tree vs PoE 2 Genesis Tree - What Are the Differences?